rajievk/BSDN/pptTransactions.md

 ## Withdrawals
 <hr class="hr-no-bottom-margin"/>

-- Termination including retirement, death, disability, plan closure and redundancy
+- Termination including retirement, death, disability, plan closure and redundancy.
   <br/>-All plan assets are sold or transferred out of the plan in-kind.
   <br/>-Participant leaves the plan.
-- In-Service Withdrawal
+- In-Service Withdrawal.
   <br/>-All or partial assets are sold or transferred out of the plan in-kind.
   <br/>-Participant remains in the plan.
-- Transfer of assets to another registered plan (rollover)
+- Transfer of assets to another registered plan (rollover).
   <br/>-Only applies to registered plans.
   <br/>-Typically, assets are sold in the plan and then the cash proceeds are transferred to the receiving institution; however, assets can be transferred in-kind if           permitted.
   <br/>-No taxes.
-- Withdrawal payable to the participant
+- Withdrawal payable to the participant.
   <br/>-Applies to both registered (eligible events) and non-registered plans.
   <br/>-Assets are sold in the plan and the cash proceeds are paid directly to the participant in the form of a cheque or electronically deposited into their bank             account.
   <br/>-Taxes are deducted.